finjin/finjin-documentation/user/engine.md

   * For a simple scene no settings modification is necessary.
 3. Export the data.
   * The export can be performed through the standard means in 3DS Max / Maya, or through the Finjin *Export* menu.
+  * By default meshes, lights, cameras, materials, and textures will be exported.
   * The data will be exported into an <a href="#engine_asset_directory_structure">asset directory structure</a>.
   * Textures will be converted into .texture files.
 If necessary, these can be unwrapped using *wrap_file.py* in finjin-common/tools.
 4. Load the data into your application or the <a href="md_viewer.html">Finjin viewer</a>.